 CNEWA Canada

-Catholic Near East Welfare Association (CNEWA) has launched an emergency campaign to shelter survivors and provide bedding, food, medicines, nursing formula, diapers and clothing to more than 2,000 families for three months in the Aleppo and Hama areas of northern Syria.
+After the February 2023 earthquake, Catholic Near East Welfare Association (CNEWA-Pontifical Mission) launched an emergency campaign to shelter survivors and provide bedding, food, medicines, nursing formula, diapers and clothing to more than 2,000 families for three months in the Aleppo and Hama areas of northern Syria.
+The local Christian communities who took charge in providing this relief are now engaged in the long and painful process of “returning to normal,” which has been an unknown in Syria since civil war first erupted in 2011.

-Even before the earthquake, Syria was facing multiple humanitarian emergencies, brought on by the 10-year civil war in the country.
+Even before the earthquake, Syria was facing multiple humanitarian emergencies.
 According to the World Food Program, an estimated 12.4 million people in Syria — close to 60 percent of the population — are food insecure.
-The value of the Syrian pound is unstable, it fell dramatically in 2021, causing a sharp inflation.
+The value of the Syrian pound is unstable; it fell dramatically in 2021, causing sharp inflation.
 An estimated 50 percent of the population experienced a loss of income from the economic crisis triggered by the pandemic.
 Half of the state-owned hospitals and medical centers have sustained damage from the war.
 The country is facing a major health care crisis that has continued since COVID-19.

-As a direct result of the civil war that began in 2011 — and the rise of the Islamic State from 2014 to 2017 — hundreds of thousands of Syrians were killed and 14 million were displaced, either as IDPs or as refugees, according to a report released by the United Nations Human Rights Council in February 2022.
-The pre-war population was 90 percent Muslim — a majority of whom were Sunni — and 10 percent was Christian but those figures no longer apply, as Christians and other minority communities sought safety elsewhere.
-Aleppo, for example, once home to more than 500,000 Christians, is now inhabited by about 25,000 Christians from all rites.
+As a direct result of the civil war — and the rise of the Islamic State from 2014 to 2017 — hundreds of thousands of Syrians were killed and 14 million were displaced, either as IDPs or as refugees, according to a report released by the United Nations Human Rights Council in February 2022.
+The pre-war population was 90 percent Muslim — a majority of whom were Sunni — and 10 percent was Christian, but those figures no longer apply, as Christians and other minority communities sought safety elsewhere.
+Aleppo, for example, once home to more than 500,000 Christians, is now inhabited by only some 25,000 Christians from all traditions.

 Pastoral Programs